-Evidence on absolute and relative overconfidence is abundant in the literature, and quantifiable using survey data.
-Table III provides a simple example, using the individual-level density forecasts provided in the SPF (alongside the point forecasts).
+Evidence on absolute and relative overconfidence is abundant in the literature, and quantifiable using the same survey data that we have considered so far.
+Table III provides an example, using the individual-level density forecasts provided in the SPF (alongside the point forecasts).
 It shows that forecaster's stated precision of their one-year ahead inflation forecasts exceeds their actual precision by a sizable amount.
 The estimated coverage ratio of forecasters' 95 percent confidence interval, which describes the percentage of times when inflation outcomes fall inside an individual forecaster's confidence interval, is only between 72 and 82 percent, depending on the estimation method.

-Other prominent examples include the stated precision of forecasts produced by financial market traders, the certainty in the diagnosis of severe illnesses by physicians, and the probability of a positive verdict by procedural lawyers.36 Furthermore, as documented by Griffin and Tversky (1992) and others, overconfidence tends to be more prevalent for experienced and highly-qualified professionals.
+Other prominent examples of overconfidence include the stated precision of forecasts produced by financial market traders, the certainty in the diagnosis of severe illnesses by physicians, and the probability of a positive verdict by procedural lawyers.38 Furthermore, as documented by Griffin and Tversky (1992) and others, overconfidence tends to be more prevalent for highly-qualified professionals, such as professional forecasters.
 It also tends to be more prevalent for more difficult tasks with a larger judgment component and delayed feedback (e.g. Einhorn, 1980, Moore and Dev, 2017).
-Section 6 further empirically explores forecasters' overconfidence, and shows that the estimates of absolute and relative overconfidence necessary to match our empirical results match closely those that we can back out from the survey data.
+Section 6 further empirically explores forecasters' overconfidence, and shows that the estimates of absolute and relative overconfidence necessary to match our empirical results align with those from the survey data.

-Second, we explicitly account for the fact that most public signals that forecasters observe are endogenous.
+Second, we explicitly account for the fact that most public signals are endogenous.
 A central feature of the information landscape that people observe is that most of it reflects the realized choices of others in the economy.
 This is true whether we consider data releases on past inflation or output, the observation of asset or goods prices, or the observation of previous period's consensus estimate.
-Because of this endogeneity of public information, forecasters' views about the precision of others' information becomes an important statistic.
-All else equal, the less precise one thinks others' private information is, the less one believes others react to their private information.
-As a result, individuals will tend to think public signals that agglomerate such responses reflect less the sum of others' private information, the only truly new information that individuals can learn from each another (e.g. Banerjee, 1992; Vives, 1997, Amador and Weill, 2010).
-This importance of individuals' views about others' information becomes especially salient when we consider public signals such as consensus forecasts, which reflect simple averages of individual expectations.
+Because of this endogeneity of public information, any equilibrium model of expectation formation requires an assumption about people's views about the precision of others' information, such as that embedded in relative overconfidence.
+For example, the less precise people think others' private information is, the less informative they will think public signals that agglomerate such information are, and the less they will respond to them (e.g. Banerjee, 1992; Vives, 1997, Amador and Weill, 2010).
+This importance of people's views about others' information becomes especially salient when we consider public signals such as consensus forecasts, which reflect simple averages of individual expectations.

-$^{^{36}}$ See, for example, Oskamp (1965), Froot and Frankel (1989), Baumann et al. (1991), Benoît et al., 2015, and the summaries in Odean (1998), Thaler (2000), and Moore and Healy (2008)
+$^{^{38}}$ See, for example, Oskamp (1965), Froot and Frankel (1989), Baumann et al. (1991), Benoît et al., 2015, and the summaries in Odean (1998), Thaler (2000), and Moore and Healy (2008)

-We now turn to how a simple model of absolute and relative overconfidence, when combined with the endogeneity of public information, can create the desired flexible misperceptions in forecasters views about public signals ($\delta \leq 0$).
-As a result, we show that our model of overconfidence can account for all three stylized facts documented in Section 3.
+We now turn to how a simple model of absolute and relative overconfidence, when combined with the endogeneity of public information, maps into the conditions of Proposition 2 and 3.
+As a result, we show that overconfidence can account for all three stylized facts documented in Section 3.
+The next section shows that the model can also quantitatively match the survey evidence, and is consistent with moments of the data beyond those targeted.